chenneal/postsi/README.md

 cd PostSI_slave
 ```
-complie && run
+compile && run
 ```
 make

 ./slave
 ```

-If you are confused in details, please look up the README.md in respective directory.
+If you are confused in details, please look up the README.md in corresponding directory.

 Have fun :)